hlomphosibeko/Zola-with-Yoga/README.md

 #### The Bookings page
 - This page consists of a fieldset which requires the age of the member as well as any information regarding their health.
 This is to help the instructor to prepare yoga moves which are suitable for the customer's age and health.
 - It also consists of the booking times as well as the preferred instructors and preferred settings.
-- Our Studio has well trained and professional instructors who are more that willing to assist our customers to have the full experience as they wish.
+- Our Studio has well trained and professional instructors who are more than willing to assist our customers to have the full experience as they wish.
 It contains of group and private sessions, where as in a private session it is just the customer and their chosen instructor.
 - The customers may change instructors and preferred sessions as they please as the customer is the one that has to be happy at the end of every session.
+- The instructors speak 4 different languages namely: English, Chinese, French and German.

 ## Testing

 ### Validator Testing
 * HTML